AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 - The AI slop economy 2026

 The web in 2026 is the most generated artifact humans have ever made.
 Most of it is slop.
-A small, increasingly valuable fraction is not.
-The difference between the two is taste — the willingness to spend the few extra hours that pull a page off the generator centroid.
-Sailop's bet, and the bet of every shop and writer and developer who built work that resists this trend, is that those hours pay back.
-The data so far suggests they do.
+A small and increasingly valuable fraction is not.
+The difference between the two is taste: the willingness to spend the few extra hours that pull a page off the generator centroid.
+Sailop's bet, and the bet of every shop and writer and developer building work that resists the trend, is that those hours pay back.
+The data so far says they do.

 End of report.